Preparing to write a tender

 Plan your bid

-The best investment of time is reading the requirements thoroughly and discussing them as a group, page by page.
+The best investment of time when you plan a tender is reading the requirements thoroughly and discussing them as a group, page by page.
 A shared understanding forms, and questions for the Buyer may arise.

 Group of people having a meeting with laptops and notebooks on a table.